 These can be recycled - just put them in your recycling bag, basket or bin for collection.
 Please rinse out your bottles before you put them out.

 If these are clean and in good condition, charity shops will take them.
-Alternatively, take them to one of our textile banks.
-Don't put them out with your rubbish as you could be fined.
-Contact the Environmental Action Line on 020 7641 2000 to arrange a bulky waste collection
+Contact the Environment Action Line on 020 7641 2000 to arrange a bulky waste collection.

 All waste electrical and electronic equipment must be collected separately from general rubbish to be reused or recycled.

 You can also bring your small appliances to the mobile recycling centre.

 We can accept the following items in the small appliances recycling bins: